 You may not have celiac disease, but a gluten sensitivity that gives you a headache.
 If this is the case, you don’t have to cut out gluten completely — instead, try to cut back on your daily intake.

-Start this headache remedy by eliminating gluten for three weeks, then introduce foods containing gluten slowly.
+Start this headache remedy by going on a gluten-free diet for three weeks, then introduce foods containing gluten slowly.
 Pay attention to the way you feel when adding more gluten to your diet and find your happy balance.
 Listen to your body you will find out how much of a food group you can eat without triggering symptoms.
 (5)

 The calming and numbing effects of both peppermint and lavender oils make them perfect tools for finding headache relief.